-I think if you click to read this article, you might be a food lover as same as me.
+I think if you clicked to read this article, you might be a food lover the same as me.

-As I discussed in the article, How Much Do You Know About Lunar New Year?, at Tet, people cook abundance of traditional food.
-That is why after Tet, most people are getting fat, include me.
+As I discussed in the article, How Much Do You Know About Lunar New Year?
+At Tet, people cook abundance of traditional foods.
+That is why after Tet, most people are getting fatter, including me.

 Therefore, I am so excited to write about Special Tet Food.
-Literally, there are many traditional food during Tet holiday, so I decided to introduce you the five dishes that I like and explain the reasons why I prefer those dishes or not.
+Literally, there are many traditional foods during Tet holiday, so I decided to introduce you the five ones that I like most and the reasons why I prefer those dishes.

 1. Thit Kho Mang